Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 - This is an *experimental release*.
 We recommend that initial use should be focused on prototyping and proving value before rolling out widely across your organization.
 - Be particularly mindful with the project execution tools - remember that LLMs make mistakes and begin with permissions scoped so that you can experiment but not disrupt your data operations.
 - Start with the smallest possible use case that provides tangible value.
-Instead of giving this access to your entire production dbt Project, consider create an upstream project that inherits a smaller subset of models and metrics that will power.
+Instead of giving this access to your entire production dbt Project, consider creating an upstream project that inherits a smaller subset of models and metrics that will power the workflow.
 - As of right now we don’t have perfect adherence for tool selection.
 In our testing, the model will sometimes cycle through several unnecessary tool calls or call them in the wrong order.
 While this can usually be fixed by more specific prompting by the end user, that goes against the spirit of allowing the model to dynamically select the right tool for the job.
 We expect this to be addressed over time via improvements in the dbt MCP Server, as well as client interfaces and the protocol itself.
 - Think carefully about the use cases for Semantic Layer tool vs. using the SQL execution tool.
 SQL execution is powerful but less controllable.
 We’re looking to do a lot of hands on testing to begin to develop heuristics about when SQL execution is the best option, when to bake logic into the Semantic Layer and whether there are new abstractions that might be needed for AI workflows.
 - Tool use is powerful because it can link multiple tools together.
 What tools complement the dbt MCP Server?
 How can we use this to tie our structured data into other workflows?